 Why footprint is important

-Make sure you ask about the footprint of stacking chairs for storage purposes.
-You should look for chairs that stack 8 high, or more, and choose chairs that are designed to stack vertically.
-Before you make a purchase, ask how many square feet one stack of chairs will take up.
+You should look for chairs that stack 8 high, and choose chairs that are designed to stack vertically.
+Before making a purchase, ask how many square feet one stack of chairs will occupy.
 Also, ask how far the stack will creep out from the wall.

 Why do we think Bertolini chairs are the best?
 We’re glad you asked!

-Where to Start
+Section 2: Where to Start

-Before wasting valuable time and resources planning a large event, take the time to discuss your goals and make sure you’re in the right direction.
+Before wasting valuable time and resources planning a large event, take the time to discuss your goals to ensure you’re heading in the right direction.
+Start by asking these five questions.

-1: How much do you need to raise?
+1. How much do you need to raise?

 Once you have this information, you’ll know your required budget and you can use that to determine how much additional money you need.

-2: What type of fundraiser should you do?
+2. What type of fundraiser should you do?

 Find fundraising ideas in Section 4.

-3: Who should be involved?
+3. Who should be involved?

 How do you find the right group?
 Discover traits to look for in Section 5.

-4: How should you start planning?
+4. How should you start planning?

-5: What’s the most important part of fundraising?
+5. What’s the most important part of fundraising?

 The Golden Rule of fundraising is, don’t be afraid to ask!
 That sounds simple, but it can be surprisingly difficult for some people.
-The reason it’s the Golden Rule is that the number one reason people don’t donate to a certain cause or organization is not that they cannot afford to donate, but because no one asks them to donate in the first place.
+The reason it’s the Golden Rule is that the number one reason people don’t donate to a certain church is not that they cannot afford to donate, but because no one asks them to donate in the first place.
 Once you ask, you’ll likely be surprised by the generosity of the people you know.

 Sometimes a Flyer Is All You Need

-Perhaps after reading this E-Book you will decide you’re not ready to launch a full-scale fundraising event.
+Perhaps after reading this E-Book, you will decide you’re not ready to launch a full-scale fundraising event.
 However, you might still need money for something like new chairs to outfit your church.
 That’s okay.
 Simple is sometimes better.

-Know Your “Fundraising Why”
+Section 3: Know Your “Fundraising Why”

 The most successful fundraisers have a specific goal or vision in mind.
 Simply needing more money to grow your church is not specific enough.
-For example, if you need to raise money in order to purchase chairs for your church, make sure to communicate that clearly.
-The goal doesn’t matter if it’s communicated effectively to the membership.
-It’s particularly important to tell them how the fundraiser will benefit them.
-How will purchasing new chairs benefit them?
+For example, if you need to raise money in order toto purchase It’s important to have one specific goal for any fundraiser, rather than a general goal.
+The most successful fundraisers have a specific goal or vision in mind.
+Simply needing more money to grow your church is not specific enough.
+For example, if you need to raise money to purchase new chairs for your church, communicate that clearly.

-Churches fundraise for many different reasons, in addition to purchasing new furniture and supporting infrastructure.
+Once you have your fundraising “why,” the other aspects of fundraising will likely fall into place.
+Churches fundraise for various reasons, in addition to purchasing new furniture and supporting their infrastructure.
 Here are just a few.

 Common Causes for Church Fundraisers